StefoXCaffeine/FasterCard/README.md

 <b>Card Owner</b>: Can check their credit and eventually download a PDF report with all their transactions.

-Merchant: Same operations as a card owner but can also do transactions.
+<b>Merchant</b>: Same operations as a card owner but can also do transactions.

-System Admin: Same operations as a merchant but can also create cards, register merchants and eventually block them.
+<b>System Admin</b>: Same operations as a merchant but can also create cards, register merchants and eventually block them.